Geography

 GEOGRAPHIC Perspective

-Lucas Belury (he/him/el) is a PhD Geography student at the University of Arizona.
-Lucas collaborates with community-based organizations and he has published articles on environmental racism, the US-Mexico borderlands, and racial equity.
-His current work integrates the lived experience of Latinx border residents into knowledge systems.
-Through this work he aims to center local knowledges and empowering communities as they challenge systemic inequality.
+Lucas Belury (he/him/el) is a PhD Geography candidate at the University of Arizona.
+His research centers local knowledge-holders by collaborating with community-based organizations on issues of racial and environmental justice.
+Lucas has published articles on environmental racism/injustice along the US-Mexico borderlands and LGBTQ+ history and theory.
+His current work integrates the lived experience of Latinx border residents into multi-modal knowledge systems.
+Through this work Lucas aims to support marginalized communities as they challenge systemic inequality.

 I aim to empower students to explore marginalized perspectives and identities by critical engaging with their world.
 My goal is to inspire students to become compassionate and informed advocates.